Ankitha-S-P/UML-Sequence-Diagrams/E-commerce management system/README.md

 - **Messages:** Represent communication between components, such as fetching product details, payment confirmation, and delivery scheduling.
 - **Alt Block:** Handles alternate scenarios, like registration success or failure and checkout failure.
 - **Loop:** Repetitive processes, such as browsing for products, are captured in loops.

-## Usage

-This diagram can be used to understand the flow of an e-commerce management system and can serve as a reference for developers working on similar systems.
-It provides a clear picture of how different components interact and handle core functionalities like browsing, payment processing, and order delivery.